Air France-KLM says won't back down on costs

 Air France-KLM and Europe's other leading legacy carriers are confronting losses in their short-haul operations, leading to a wave of painful contract negotiations and strikes.

-Willie Walsh, the head of British Airways and Iberia owner IAG (ICAG.L) told striking Spanish pilots last week he would not back down over cheaper labour contracts.
+Willie Walsh, the head of British Airways and Iberia owner IAG (ICAG.L) told striking Spanish pilots last week he would not back down over cheaper labour contracts [ID:nL6E8FPDMS].

-Germany's Lufthansa (LHAG.DE), which has overtaken Air France-KLM as Europe's largest airline group by revenue, said on Thursday it planned to slash 3,500 jobs from its workforce of 117,000.
+Germany's Lufthansa (LHAG.DE), which has overtaken Air France-KLM as Europe's largest airline group by revenue, said on Thursday it planned to slash 3,500 jobs of its 17,000 workforce.

 CHALLENGING QUARTER